 Please note that this post contains affiliate links and I may be compensated if purchases are made by clicking links.

-For more style from Kohl's, see my spring 2016 LC Lauren Conrad fitting room review on The Key To Chic.
+January 2016 update - See my spring 2016 LC Lauren Conrad review on The Key To Chic.

 Shop LC Lauren Conrad: